wp-plugins/portfolio-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Portfolio Gallery is a great plugin for adding specialized portfolios to your site.
+Portfolio Gallery is a great plugin for adding specialized portfolios or gallery to your site.
 There are various view options for the images to choose from.

 == Description ==

-Portfolio Gallery is perfect for using for creating various portfolios within various views.
-The product allows adding descriptions and titles for each Portfolio Gallery.
+Portfolio Gallery is perfect for using for creating various portfolios or gallery within various views.
+The product allows adding descriptions and titles for each portfolio gallery.
 It is rather useful whever using with various pages and posts, as well as within custom location.

 It uses 7 view options and can be customized using the General Options.
 Almost all kind of texts are customizable in terms of text and color.